hd-UQ/cd_dynamax/src/notebooks/tutorial/README.md

 - continuous underlying dynamics governed by an SDE
 - noisy and irregulary-sampled observations of the system.

+When needed, we will use the following parameter estimation approaches:

+- Maximum likelihood estimation:
+    - we show how to use cd-dynamax and Stochastic Gradient Descent for computing the Maximum Likelihood Estimate for the parameters of a continuous-discrete (non-linear) dynamical system

+- Bayesian estimation of posterior distribution:
+    - we show how to use [blackjax](https://github.com/blackjax-devs/blackjax)'s MCMC implementations (HMC or NUTS) to sample from the parameter posterior $p(\theta|y(1:T))$ of unknown parameters of a continuous-discrete (non-linear) dynamical system.

 ## The model: Lorenz 63

 We generate data from a Lorenz 63 system, from dynamics with the following stochastic differential equations: